BigPolarBear1/factorization/README.md

 Update: Oops, that PoC that I uploaded for the NFS_Variant last night was broken.
 I fixed it now.
 I think this debug PoC is good now.
 I may eventually add some logic to take square roots over finite fields.. but I will start the final algorithm now... once I implement it there I may try to port it over to the debug PoC aswell.
 But the debug PoC is just to show how the math works, nothing more.
 And to use as a research tool.

 Update: Ok.
 I will add some more stuff to the paper this evening and upload a debug2 PoC also.
 It's beautiful.
 Now that I understand everything.
 Holy shit.
 It's like seeing the arctic for the first time.

+These things also hold true mod p (like without combining primes to a larger modulus).
+I was afraid there would be some catch there.... so that means you can literally just build square relations..